 It blurs the line between work and life

-WhatsApp is still one of the most popular ways of communicating with friends and family, and placing an expectation on employees to use WhatsApp for work makes it harder for them to enjoy the app for personal use.
+WhatsApp is still one of the most popular ways of communicating with friends and family.
+By integrating WhatsApp into your internal communications strategy, the expectation you are placing on employees to use WhatsApp for work makes it harder for them to enjoy the app for personal use.
 They have to become more mindful of how they use it, wondering if the display name and profile photo they chose when they installed the app would still be appropriate in their boss’s eyes, while also making a more conscious effort to avoid posting messages into the wrong group.

 Combine this with notifications coming in at any time for both private and work chats, and it suddenly becomes harder for your team to step away and regain some space and time to relax, as the requirement to be reached via a personal communication app on their personal device intrudes on their life outside of work.